apache/skywalking-banyandb/docs/observability.md

 ## Metrics

 BanyanDB has built-in support for metrics collection.
 Currently, there are two supported metrics provider: `prometheus` and `native`.
-These can be enabled through `observability-modes` flag.
+These can be enabled through `observability-modes` flag, allowing you to activate one or both of them.

 ### Prometheus